 Ten Ways You Can Help

 - Learn about invasive weed species, especially those found in your region.
 Check out the WeedWise website for more information.

 - Learn more about invasive pests that threaten our crops and trees at HungryPests.com.

-- Clean hiking boots, waders, boats and trailers, off-road vehicles and other gear to stop invasive species from hitching a ride to a new location.
+- Clean hiking boots, waders, boats (one can rent a boat with captain) and trailers, off-road vehicles and other gear to stop invasive species from hitching a ride to a new location.
 Learn more at PlayCleanGo.org.